Interband response in spin-orbit coupled nodal line semimetals: Summary

 We further highlight that this interband peak is highly sensitive to the system's external parameters, such as $\tilde{\mu}$ and $\tilde{\omega}$.
 Additionally, the response shows strong tunability with the material parameters, namely the nodal ring radius $k_0$ and the SOC-related parameter $m'$.
 While the intrinsic response only shows a quantitative change, the extrinsic response shows a tunable feature across different topological regimes.
 The resulting interband conductivity also exhibits a directional anisotropy, providing a distinctive fingerprint for experimental detection.

 To establish a direct connection with the real materials, our results are obtained by considering the DFT fitted parameters for TaAs.
+However, the observed features are generic to 3D system, irrespective of the choice of material.
+Similar behavior is expected in other materials, such as NbAs, NbP, and PbTaSe$_2$.
+In these materials, while qualitative behavior, such as the emergence of interband resonance peaks and anisotropic conductivity, remains the same, the exact location of resonance and the magnitude of the interband conductivity can change depending on the material band topology.

 The tunable interband response, combined with SOC, lifts spin degeneracy and topological phase transitions, showing the potential application of these NLSM materials in spintronic devices, optoelectronic applications, and topological transistors~\cite{Chi_am2018, Garcia_prr2020, Nourizadeh_aqt2023, Zhong_am2025,shi_apl2015}.